 Processing: Samples should be processed as soon as possible after receipt using the same methods used for your patient samples (where possible).
-Methods used should be referenced to current recognised guidelines (e.g. WHO laboratory manual for the examination and processing of human semen 5th edition).
+Methods used should be referenced to current recognised guidelines (for example the WHO laboratory manual for the examination and processing of human semen 6th edition (2021)).